Friday, May 1, 2026

 In the morning, I re-parked the fully charged Tesla Model Y at Fireside Inn.
 At 09:00, we decided to drive to downtown Cambria for breakfast.

 We decided to try breakfast at Linn's Restaurant.
 After being seated on the second floor, we ordered the following items.
-(We love the hanging racing bicycles and talked to the owner briefly - he was an avid racer).
+We loved the hanging racing bicycle decor of the restaurant.
+We also met and talked to the restaurant's owner briefly - he was an avid bicycle racer.

 • Inna: Moonstone Beach Omelette (3 egg omelet with shrimp, scallops, dungeoness crab)